marc-jones/phd_thesis/content/02_spring/05_sequence.md

 In Arabidopsis, this region corresponds to a cis-regulatory element responsible for driving the expression of *TLF1* in the inflorescence meristem[@serrano_mislata_separate_2016].
 Potentially the presence or absence of this region also contributes to the expression differences observed between the *BnTFL1* genes.
 Region III was found to be important for the expression of *TFL1* in the lateral meristems of the plant[@serrano_mislata_separate_2016].
-Sequence conservation within region III is below 50% for the *BnTFL1.Cnn.Random* gene.
+Sequence conservation within region III is below 50\ % for the *BnTFL1.Cnn.Random* gene.
-This finding predicts that this particular copy, therefore, would not be expressed in the lateral meristems in *B./ napus*.
+This finding predicts that this particular copy, therefore, would not be expressed in the lateral meristems in *B.\ napus*.

 #### Quantitative PCR validation of *BnTFL1* RNA-Seq expression levels {#section:spring:tfl1qpcr}